 These two functions should be joined at the hip from conception to grave.
 And they should jointly establish vehicles to maintain a bi-directional flow of information from prospects, customers, analysts, subject matter experts, thought leaders, sales and every other relevant input source.

-B2B Go-to-Market Strategy & the Brand
+B2B Go to Market Strategy & the Brand

 The brand promise – the promise an organization makes to a customer regarding the value the solution will provide – has to be real, resonate with the target audience and motivate them to act.

 David Packard once said, “Marketing is way too important to be left to the marketing department.”
 In a sense he is right and in a sense he is wrong.
 Packard was right if marketing is perceived to work in a silo, does not collaborate nor integrated into the business.
-Packard is wrong if an organizations’ marketing function is respected, has a seat at the executive table and is part of running the company.
+Packard is wrong if an organization’s marketing function is respected, has a seat at the executive table and is part of running the company.
 Marketing has to embrace and drive a holistic, integrated approach to product lifecycle management inside the organization.
-Furthermore, marketing is on the hook to ensure that the go-to-market strategy supports the customer’s business problems, the offering, the customer buying process and the sales cycle.
+Furthermore, marketing is on the hook to ensure that the B2B go to market strategy supports the customer’s business problems, the offering, the customer buying process and the sales cycle.

-B2B Go-to-Market Strategy & Field Marketing
+B2B Go to Market Strategy & Field Marketing

-B2B customer acquisition is a key spoke in any go-to-market strategy and is the reason that field marketing functions exist.
+B2B customer acquisition is a key spoke in any go to market strategy and is the reason that field marketing functions exist.
 One way to set the field marketing function up for success is to align its objectives to be fully consistent with the sales organization.
 The goal should not be for marketing to generate leads that are passed to the sales team through the sales automation system.
 The mutual goal for sales and marketing should be customer acquisition – both new customer acquisition and expanding the installed base.
-Granted, marketing does not control the sales process (what happens after the hand-off from marketing to sales) and sales does not own the marketing process (what happens before things are handed off to them).
+Granted, marketing does not control the sales process (what happens after the handoff from marketing to sales) and sales does not own the marketing process (what happens before things are handed off to them).
 The synchronization of sales and marketing is dependent on the two functions working in harmony.
 Setting sales and marketing up for success requires that the two are joined by a common vernacular, metrics, communications, processes, systems and goals.

-If organizations embrace a holistic and integrated approach to the product lifecycle, developing the go-to-market tactics to be executed by field marketing are relatively easy to implement.
+If organizations embrace a holistic and integrated approach to the product lifecycle, developing the go to market tactics to be executed by field marketing are relatively easy to implement.
 Why?
 Because the specific use case, the economic value, the customer buying process, the differentiation, the before and after scenarios, the benefits, the proof points, the negative consequences and the discovery questions have already been thought through and documented.
 The messaging for campaigns is documented, the themes, analysts, thought leaders, subject matter experts, content throughout the funnel and sales tools have all been discussed and agreed upon as well.
 The last step for field marketing is to sit down with the sales team and build a specific sales and marketing plan for the sales rep or sales region for attaining or exceeding their sales targets (new business, existing business, products, services).

 Summary: B2B Go to Market Strategy